12 BEST Places to Live in Oregon in 2025-2026 (Local Guide)

 Beyond the beach, Lincoln City has a surprisingly vibrant arts and food scene.
 Local galleries, fresh seafood restaurants, and a year-round schedule of festivals keep things lively.
 The Lincoln City Outlets offer great shopping, while Devil’s Lake and nearby hiking trails provide outdoor escapes beyond the shore.

 With its affordable cost of living compared to other coastal towns, Lincoln City is perfect for those wanting a slower pace of life without sacrificing culture and amenities.
-It’s a place where you can truly unwind and let the sound of the waves set your rhythm.
+It’s a must-see road trip stop on an Oregon Coast road trip where you can truly unwind and enjoy the sound of the waves.

 This idyllic scene is real life in Lincoln City.